Aura Router

 Global middlewares access the request via the context property.
 The context must be configured on the router to be accessible for global middlewares and endpoint middlewares.

-Global middlewares are ideal for logic that should apply across all endpoints, such as:
+Global middlewares are ideal for cross-cutting concerns such as:

 export type GlobalMiddleware = (